Release procedure

 - Edit PCOT/pyproject.toml to add the new version data (without the codename)

-- Run poetry install on both Windows and Linux and check PCOT still runs (and that the title bar and About version data is correct)
+- Run poetry update and poetry install on both Windows and Linux and check PCOT still runs (and that the title bar and About version data is correct)

 - Run generate_autodocs.py in mkdocs to get up-to-date autodocs.